 For decades, the rural, westward drive along Huntsville Brownsferry Road from Madison to Athens has showcased little more than green fields, extensive farmland, and a few stop signs.

-But now, this two-lane road is home to one of North Alabama’s largest, most colorful, and detailed murals our area has ever seen, and this visual masterpiece is rapidly grabbing the attention of curious spectators from all over.
+But now, this two-lane road is home to one of North Alabama’s largest, most colorful, and most detailed murals our area has ever seen, and this visual masterpiece is rapidly grabbing the attention of curious spectators from all over.

 Valentina’s Pizzeria and Wine Bar owner Joe Carlucci is the mastermind behind this new mural which was painted on the side of his family-run, local restaurant.